 After a consultation period, the Inland Revenue published a subsequent press release (here) on 23rd September 1999.

-This second release attempted to provide more of a safety net to those caught by IR35 (such as providing a 5% ‘expenses allowance’), and provided more guidance on how employment status would be determined.
+This second release attempted to provide a stronger safety net for those caught by IR35 (such as a 5% ‘expenses allowance’) and to provide more guidance on how employment status would be determined.

 The IR35 rules came into effect via the Finance Act 2000 (Schedule 12) and have remained on the statute book ever since.